wix-incubator/wix-rest-docs/guides/About Extended Fields.md

 ```

 ### Webhooks
 When you update extended fields using either a standard or dedicated endpoint, the standard "Updated" webhook for the extended object is triggered.
-The webhook payload contains the updated object including the `extendedFields` propety.
+The webhook payload contains the updated object including the `extendedFields` field.
 The payload only includes data for extended fields whose [read permissions](#x-wix-permissions) include `"apps"`.
 The payload also includes a boolean value called `has_more_data`.
 This value is set to `true` if extended fields were updated that don't have `"apps"` in their read permissions.
 In this case, you can see the updated extended fields by reading the object using the appropriate API endpoint.

 Here is an example of the `extendedFields` property in a webhook payload:
 ```json